 Goodison Park also offers behind-the-scene tours that can be booked via their website here.
 For the Goodison Park tours you’ll get to see the Directors’ Box, the changing rooms (both home and away), the hospitality lounges and learn about the clubs history.
 If you have any accessibility requirements, they ask you to contact them before booking to discuss this.
 I recommend doing this just to ensure everything will be suitable for you and your group.

 This gallery is the National Gallery of the North and is a famous gallery situated across from Lime Street station on William Brown Street.
 The neo-classical Walker Gallery has an extensive collection of artworks varying from contemporary works from Lucien Freud and David Hockney to years of Pre-Raphaelite works of Rembrandt and Degas.

-Liverpool Cathedral, is Britain’s largest cathedral.
-Located on St James’s Mount, the Cathedral features the tallest tower in liverpool, offering spectacular panoramic views across the city.
-Inside the church you will find some stunning stain glassed windows, along with the world’s highest and widest Gothic arches.
-The Cathedral is home to the UK’s largest organ, and the world’s heaviest and highest peal of bells.
+Liverpool Cathedral is Britain’s largest cathedral.
+Located on St James’s Mount, the Cathedral features the tallest tower in Liverpool, offering spectacular panoramic views across the city.
+Inside the church, you will find some stunning stained glassed windows, along with the world’s highest and widest Gothic arches.
+The Cathedral is home to the UK’s largest organ and the world’s heaviest and highest peal of bells.

-The Cathedral itself is free, but for £5.50 (for adults, £4.50 for concessions) you can access the tower, and get an audio guided tour of the Cathedral.
-The Cathedral is open 10am until 5pm, Monday to Friday.
-Saturday’s it is open 9am until 5pm.
-Sunday’s the church is open 12noon until 4pm.
+The Cathedral itself is free, but for £5.50 (for adults, £4.50 for concessions) you can access the tower, and get an audio-guided tour of the Cathedral.
+The Cathedral is open from 10 am until 5 pm, Monday to Friday.
+Saturday’s it is open 9 am until 5 pm.
+Sunday’s the church is open 12noon until 4 pm.